blake-marsh/GARCH_replication/README.txt

   * The Spline-GARCH model of Engle and Rangel (2008).
 The benchmark models come from the OxMetrics 7.0 documentation and the Engle and Rangel paper.

-  * The MIDAS-GARCH model of Engle, Rangel, and Sohn (2013).
+  * The GARCH-MIDAS model of Engle, Rangel, and Sohn (2013).
 The benchmark is the matlab code provided by the authors at the Review of Economic Statistics.

 Most models calculate Bollerslev-Wooldridge (1992) standard errors unless otherwise noted.